-- Delay updates to the contended collections, if possible, by setting the inverses late in the transaction. - Modify key values late in the transaction.
+Delay updates to the contended collections, if possible, by using deferred updates or by setting the inverses late in the transaction.

+- Modify key values late in the transaction, or use deferred updates on the collections.
 Read all objects you need to read before starting the updates, especially before updating collections. - Modify the reports to avoid updating the contended collections.
-Have a clean-up report that runs after-hours to make the changes to the collections. - If the contentions cannot otherwise be resolved, change the scheduler to run only a single instance of these contending reports at a time. - Re-factor the database, turning one global collection into a lot of smaller exclusive collections on relevant parent objects.
+Have a clean-up report that runs after-hours to make the changes to the collections. - If the contentions cannot otherwise be resolved, change the scheduler to run only one or two of these contending reports at a time. - Re-factor the database, turning one global collection into a lot of smaller exclusive collections on relevant parent objects.